PRL-PRG/codedj-parasite/README.md

-`dcd-ghtorrent` = adds projects from ghtorrent dump (or its subset) to the database `dcd` = the in the future incremental downloader. clones all commits in the database and updates their contents `dcd-merge` = merges two datasets into one
+`dcd-ghtorrent` = adds projects from ghtorrent dump (or its subset) to the database `dcd` = the in the future incremental downloader. clones all commits in the database and updates their contents `dcd-merge` = merges two datasets into one `dcd-verify` = verifies the integrity of a specified dataset `dcd-describe` = describes given dataset
+`dcd-issues` = augments given dataset with issues information from ghtorrent `dcd-export` = exports the CSV for artifact (project, commit, language counts)

+# Not used anymore

+`dcd-repair` = fixed error in projects logs for the earliest datasets

 The following are extra tools: